mkemeter/cyHANA/README.md

-# SAP HANA Plugin for Cytoscape
+# SAP HANA plug-in for Cytoscape
-The SAP HANA Plugin for Cytoscape (CyHANA) is an app to connect Cytoscape to [SAP HANA Graph](https://help.sap.com/viewer/11afa2e60a5f4192a381df30f94863f9/2021_2_QRC/en-US/30d1d8cfd5d0470dbaac2ebe20cefb8f.html).
+The SAP HANA plug-in for Cytoscape is an app to connect Cytoscape to [SAP HANA Graph](https://help.sap.com/viewer/11afa2e60a5f4192a381df30f94863f9/2021_2_QRC/en-US/30d1d8cfd5d0470dbaac2ebe20cefb8f.html).
 The current **premature version** has a rather reduced feature scope.
 If time allows, the scope and matureness of the plugin may improve in future.

 > Please note, that although I am associated with SAP this is **not** an official plugin by SAP, but rather a spare time project developed by a Java amateur, who is happy that it works on his machine.